dcunited001/dcunited001.github.io/_posts/2019-04-10-the-highest-man-as-the-lawgiver-of-the-future.md

 # [Architect A Strong Society From The Bottom Up](#architect-a-strong-society-from-the-bottom-up)

-When people choose to define their own will independently of the existing power, seek the cultivation of a will to power for self-actualization, enable others to pursue such transformation, then the society as a whole and mankind become collectively stronger.
+When people choose to define their own will independently of the existing power, to seek the cultivation of a will to power for self-actualization, to enable others to pursue such transformation, then the society as a whole and mankind become collectively stronger.
 Moreover, those who independently determine their needs, desires and crucially the means whereby such are attained cannot be predicted or understood.
 It is so unlikely for an individual to possess all of the